October 2025

 Water Availability

-Over 143 billion cubic metres (m3) of nonsaline water is available yearly in Alberta.
+In Alberta, over 143 billion cubic metres (m3) of nonsaline water is available yearly from lakes, rivers, overland flow (runoff), and relatively shallow groundwater.
 This includes water from lakes and rivers, overland flow (runoff), and relatively shallow groundwater.
-By understanding how much water is available and where, the Government of Alberta can ensure sufficient water to sustain the environment and meet its interprovincial and international apportionment agreements while allocating (or licensing) water for human consumption, recreation, and continued economic growth in Alberta.
+By understanding how much water is available, and where, the Government of Alberta ensures there is sufficient water to sustain the environment and meet its interprovincial and international apportionment agreements while allocating (licensing) water for human consumption, recreation, and continued economic growth.

 Surface Water Availability

-Surface water is water on the land, such as in rivers, lakes, and wetlands.
-Water availability information is based on the median annual runoff data from Agriculture Agri-Food Canada (AAFC) Annual Unit Runoff in Canada – 2013.
-Although this data series is dated 2013, it is current.
+Surface water availability is based on the long-term median annual runoff data from Agriculture Agri-Food Canada (AAFC) Annual Unit Runoff in Canada.

-Local surface water availability reflects the runoff from within a particular watershed only; it excludes runoff as streamflow from upstream watersheds.
-However, contributions from upstream watersheds are important when determining the total surface water available in a watershed and are included in the cumulative surface water availability data.
+Local surface water availability only reflects the runoff from within a particular watershed; it excludes runoff as streamflow from upstream watersheds.
+However, contributions from upstream watersheds are important when determining the total surface water available in a watershed; therefore, the cumulative surface water availability data includes contributions from upstream watersheds.

 Groundwater Availability

 Groundwater availability in the deeper part of the groundwater system has not yet been assessed.
-This deeper groundwater is generally well over 1000 years old and not recharged by local precipitation events.
+This deeper groundwater is generally well over 1000 years old and not recharged by recent precipitation.

 Groundwater availability is assumed to be equivalent to regional groundwater recharge.
 The following open file reports (OFRs) describe how regional groundwater recharge was determined in four areas of the province.
 The approach varied with the different areas due to data availability and hydrogeological characteristics.
 Groundwater availability in this report is equivalent to